-Governors of the mStable protocol can update parameters of the system - for example changing Redemption fees, assigning rewards from the pool, or introducing new mAssets or bAssets to the system.
+Governors of the mStable protocol can update parameters of the system - for example changing platform fees, assigning rewards, changing bASSET maximum weights or introducing new mASSETS or bASSETS to the system.
 It is important that we can fully rely on our governors to make good decisions.
-A critical part of the project roadmap is our decentralisation plan and an appropriate incentive/penalty system.
+A critical part of the project roadmap is our decentralization plan and an appropriate incentive/penalty system.

-Implementing a mature, fully decentralised governance system is impossible to implement overnight, but a realistic plan is critical.
+Implementing a mature, fully decentralized governance system is impossible to implement overnight, but a realistic plan is critical.

-Capitalising on the modularity and upgradability of particular system modules, we can theorise an explicit road to decentralisation in three distinct phases.
+Capitalizing on the modularity and upgradability of particular system modules, we can theorise an explicit road to decentralization in three distinct phases.

 For more notes on the purpose of modules picture here, check out the description in Architecture.

 This is the initial implementation of the mStable protocol, and facilitates the core functionality surrounding mASSET usage, while also setting the framework for the transition into later phases.
 This phase includes the launch of MTA staking V1 in September 2020, and the first steps towards MTA token holder participation via on-chain signalling on mStable's snapshot page.

 3/5 Gnosis Multisig, primarily controlled by core team members and close affiliates.

-Phase 2 sees the introduction of Re-collateralisation into the system through the
+Phase 2 sees the introduction of Re-collateralization into the system through the

 Recol module, and the introduction of staking into the actual functionality of the system.

 Company Aragon DAO orchestrated by an initial council of Governors - both core team members and community stakers.
 Instead of merely introducing external governors in the system, there are additional intermediary steps we can take to make the transition easier (such as limiting vote proposals to a specific group, such as core team and investors at the beginning).